 Guys!
 Over on my Instagram I’ve started Plant Tip Tuesday, where I share a little tip to do with plants each week.
 Last Tuesday I shared a tip on what to look for when buying a Fiddle Leaf Fig, and realised I could really dedicate a whole blog post on it!

-Not because buying a Fiddle Leaf Fig is tricky or daunting, but because I wanted to share a few tips on what to look for when buying a healthy plant, and how you can expect yours to (somewhat) grow, based on how it looks when it’s in the nursery.
+Not because buying a FLF is tricky or daunting, but because I wanted to share a few tips on what to look for when buying a healthy plant, and how you can expect yours to (somewhat) grow, based on how it looks when it’s in the nursery.

 So often I’ve picked up a plant in the nursery, given it a once over and brought it home only to discover there’s something wrong after I’ve bought it.
 But there’s a few things to look for before you buy to avoid getting a plant that could die once you get it home, leaving you wondering what you did wrong!